shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-standards.md

 ---
-title : Microsoft Invest - Creative Standards description : Learn about foundational policies that all creative and inventory content must follow. ms.date: 10/28/2023
+title: Microsoft Invest - Creative Standards
+description: Learn about foundational policies that all creative and inventory content must follow. ms.date: 10/28/2023
 ---